vhelin/wla-dx/doc/asmdiv.rst

     .STRINGMAP script, "いうえA\n"

-This will map to the byte values ``FF 02 00 FE``.
+This will map to the byte values ``FF 02 00 FE``, provided the source file and TBL file use the same string encoding - use of UTF-8 is advised.

 Note that all characters must be defined in the mapping - there is no fallback to ASCII encoding.
 You also cannot mix in byte values like with ``.DB`` and ``.ASC``.

 You can define multiple named string map tables.